 They also don’t need much activity, so you won’t need to play with them very often.
 However, be prepared for some drooling and shedding – but when did it make you reject your best friend?

 Active autistic children will enjoy spending their time with a collie.
-This royal breed is an excellent family dog – it’s famous for exceptional intelligence and eagerness to please their owners.
-Not only are collies gentle and good with kids, but they’re also very sensitive to human emotions – a trait to seek in a dog for an autistic child.
+This royal breed is an excellent family dog – it’s famous for exceptional intelligence and eagerness to please its owners.
+Not only are collies gentle and good with kids, but they’re also susceptible to human emotions – a trait to seek in a dog for an autistic child.

-They’re also an excellent choice for newbie dog owners, as they’re playful but won’t wander off.
+They’re also excellent for newbie dog owners, as they’re playful but won’t wander off.
 However, make sure to spend time with your collie and train it – otherwise, it wouldn’t be delighted, and some unwanted behavior may occur.

 Dog Breeds for Children with Autism

 When you’re thinking about making your autistic kid’s life more comfortable and enjoyable, getting a dog may be the best decision you’ve ever made.
 Not only will your child have a great companion, but they will also naturally socialize and deal with emotions.
 If you didn’t find the perfect dog above, you might want to check out this list of more autism-friendly dog breeds compiled by US Service Animals.

 Choose the breed best for autistic children, as dogs of other breeds may bring you more problems than solutions.
 Whether you want a service dog or a therapy dog, don’t forget to have it trained.

 But above all, when you’re getting a dog for an autistic child, remember – you’re getting them a best friend: loyal, loving, and able to comfort your kid when you aren’t.